oasisprotocol/docs/docs/node/run-your-node/prerequisites/oasis-node.md

 The code in the [`master` branch](https://github.com/oasisprotocol/oasis-core/tree/master/) might be incompatible with the code used by other nodes in the Mainnet.

-Make sure to use the version specified in the [Network Parameters](../../mainnet/README.md).
+Make sure to use the version specified in the Network Parameters page ([Mainnet], [Testnet]).

 :::

 ## Adding `oasis-node` Binary to `PATH`

+To install the `oasis-node` binary next to your Oasis node data directory, copy/symlink it to e.g. `/node/bin`.

 To install the `oasis-node` binary for the current user, copy/symlink it to `~/.local/bin`.